Colorado forward Tyler Bey would be a great addition to the New York Knicks.

 NBA Draft expert, Spencer Pearlman of the Stepien, gives his take on what Bey will bring on both offense and defense as a professional:

-“3/D player – bottom option on offense who will require shots being made for him.
+"“3/D player – bottom option on offense who will require shots being made for him.
 Might be able to develop into some basic movement shooting, as he has shown flashes here already, but will likely be a stationary shooter.
-Attacks off closeouts.”
+Attacks off closeouts.”“Versatile wing defender – someone you can put on the opposing team’s best perimeter threat.
+Awesome combination of quickness (hips, feet, hands), and athleticism give him a lot of potential as a defender.
+Defensive playmaker, weak-side rim protector.”"

 This past season, Bey averaged 13.8 points, 9 rebounds, 1.5 steals and 1.2 blocks per game during his junior year.
 His career averages are 11.2 points, 8.1 rebounds, 1 steal, and 1 block.
 His play has made him a potential steal in the 2020 NBA Draft.